 The SJVAPCD has developed criteria to determine if a development Project could result in potentially significant regional emissions.
 According to the GAMAQI, any proposed project that would individually have a significant air quality impact (i.e., exceed significance thresholds for ROG or NO_x) would also be considered to have a significant cumulative air quality impact.
 Impacts of local pollutants (CO and TACs) are cumulatively significant when modeling shows that the combined emissions from the project and other existing and planned projects will exceed air quality standards.
+The GAMAQI further states that "a Lead Agency may determine that a project's incremental contribution to a cumulative effect is not cumulatively considerable if the project will comply with the requirements in a previously approved plan or mitigation program, including, but not limited to an air quality attainment or maintenance plan that provides specific requirements that will avoid or substantially lessen the cumulative problem within the geographic area in which the project is located" (SJVAPCD 2015, p.
+66).
 For local impacts of PM{10} from unrelated construction projects, the GAMAQI recommends a qualitative approach where construction activities from unrelated projects in the area should be examined to determine if enhanced dust suppression measures are necessary.